Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/17_USAGE.rst

 CPU Utilization
 ---------------

-CPU utilization can be evaluated by AT command - “ATSS” in uart console.
+CPU utilization can be evaluated by AT command - "ATSS" in uart console.

 It will show the amount of time each task has spent in the Running state (how much CPU time each task has consumed).